 - leaf damage, including pinholes, windowing, tattered leaf margins and defoliation of plants

 - tiny larvae, less than 1mm, that are more active at night, eating pinholes and transparent windows in leaves

-- bigger larvae grazing on leaves, stems, trunk and fruit, and leaving behind insect frass (droppings)
+- bigger larvae grazing on leaves, stems and fruit, and leaving behind insect frass (droppings)

 If you suspect fall armyworm, report immediately to the Department of Agriculture and Fisheries on 13 25 23.

 If you suspect fall armyworm, phone 13 25 23 to seek advice on control options.

 The Australian Department of Agriculture has import conditions in place for importing plants and plant products.